General Information and Overview of the Class

 English Language Learners communicate for social and instructional purposes in Language Arts, mathematics, science and social studies.

 Fall Semester 2017 Journal (Warm-up):

-Students will review and practice key mathematics vocabulary in short lessons and activities.
+Students will review and apply key mathematics vocabulary and concepts in short lessons and activities.

 They will demonstrate their progress in comprehension of academic mathematics vocabulary in pre- and posttests.